niklasb/libc-database/README.md

 ## Building a libc offset database

-Fetch all the configured libc versions and extract the symbol offset
+Fetch all the configured libc versions and extract the symbol offsets.
+It will not download anything twice, so you can also use it to update your
+database:

     $ ./get

-Find all the libc's in the database that have a given name at the given address (only the last 12 bits are checked, because randomization usually works on page size level)
+Find all the libc's in the database that have a given name at the given address.
+Only the last 12 bits are checked, because randomization usually works on page size level.

     $ ./find printf 260
     archive-eglibc (id 2.15-0ubuntu10_amd64)